FinCon: A Synthesized LLM Multi-Agent System with Conceptual Verbal Reinforcement for Enhanced Financial Decision Making: Experiments

 \subsection{Main Results}

-In response to RQ1, we conduct analyses on two types of financial decision-making tasks: single-asset trading and portfolio management.
-The capability of \textsc{FinCon} to handle such sequentially complex decisions is thoroughly evaluated in the subsequent sections.
+In response to \textbf{RQ1}, we analyze \textsc{FinCon}'s performance on two types of financial decision-making tasks: single-asset trading and portfolio management.
+The system's ability to manage these sequentially complex decisions is thoroughly evaluated in the following sections.